-- 1. Turn off the gas to the water heater at the manual gas shut-off valve. - Close the cold water inlet valve. - 3.
-Open a nearby hot water faucet. - 4.
-Connect a hose to the drain valve and terminate it to an adequate drain.
+- Turn off the gas to the water heater at the manual gas shut-off valve. - 1.
+Move the switch on the gas control valve/thermostat to the "OFF" position to turn off the water heater. - Open a nearby hot water faucet until the water is no longer hot. - 3.
+Close the cold water inlet valve. - 4.
+Connect a hose to the drain valve and terminate it to an adequate drain or external to the building. - Open the water heater drain valve and allow all of the water to drain from the tank.

-Note: The drain hose should be rated for at least 200°F. If the drain hose does not have this rating, open the cold water inlet valve and a nearby hot faucet until the water is no longer hot.

-- Open the water heater drain valve and allow all the water to drain from the tank.
 Flush the tank with water as needed to remove sediment. - 6.
-Close the drain valve, refill the tank, and restart the heater as directed under "Operating Your Water Heater".
+Close the drain valve, refill the tank, and restart the heater as directed in this manual.